NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/neon-gui-on-a-pc.md

 ./dev_setup.sh
 ```

-For more detail see the [Getting Started](https://github.com/NeonGeckoCom/neon-gui#getting-started) section of the neon-gui repository
+For more detail see the [Getting Started](https://github.com/NeonGeckoCom/neon-gui#getting-started) section of the neon-gui repository.

 ## Running the application